 Have you ever read an ingredients list and wondered, what is biotin exactly?
-Well, then this article will answer all your questions (and maybe a couple more).
+Well, then this article will answer all your questions about biotin (and maybe a couple more).

 What is Biotin?

 Biotin is a water-soluble compound, sometimes referred to as vitamin B7.
-Interestingly, it’s also known as vitamin H which stands for ‘haar and haut’ which means hair and skin in German.
+Interestingly, biotin is also known as vitamin H which stands for ‘haar and haut’ which means hair and skin in German.
 This is because it’s fundamental to these outer elements of our body.